Plane Crash in Fiji Kills 17

 A helicopter that reached the site today found scattered wreckage but no sign of life, said Air Fiji’s chief executive, Ken McDonald.

 There were 15 passengers, including an infant, and two crew members on board, McDonald said.
-Seven of the passengers were foreigners, he said.
-McDonald would not give details of the passengers’ identities or their nationalities.

 The Australian foreign affairs department said five people on board were Australians.
 Their names would not be released until family members had been notified, a spokeswoman said, on customary condition of anonymity.